-Foreign securities include securities traded principally in securities markets outside the United States, U.S.-traded securities of foreign issuers and/or securities denominated in foreign currencies.
-Depositary Receipts (discussed below) also provide exposure to foreign securities.
+The Funds may invest in foreign issuers, securities traded principally in securities markets outside the United States, U.S.-traded securities of foreign issuers and/or securities denominated in foreign currencies (together, "foreign securities").
+Also, each Fund may seek exposure to foreign securities by investing in Depositary Receipts (discussed below).
 Foreign securities may involve special risks due to foreign economic, political and legal developments, including unfavorable changes in currency exchange rates, exchange control regulation (including currency blockage), expropriation or nationalization of assets, confiscatory taxation, taxation of income earned in foreign nations, withholding of portions of interest and dividends in certain countries and the possible difficulty of obtaining and enforcing judgments against foreign entities.
 Default in foreign government securities, political or social instability or diplomatic developments could affect investments in securities of issuers in foreign nations.
 In addition, in many countries there is less publicly available information about issuers than is available in reports about issuers in the United States.
 Foreign companies are not generally subject to uniform accounting, auditing and financial reporting standards, and auditing practices and requirements may differ from those applicable to U.S. companies.
 Further, the growing interconnectivity of global economies and financial markets has increased the possibilities that conditions in any one country or region could have an adverse impact on issuers of securities in a different country or region.

 In addition, the securities of some foreign governments, companies and markets are less liquid, and may be more volatile, than comparable securities of domestic governments, companies and markets.
-Some foreign investments may be subject to brokerage commissions and fees that are higher than those applicable to U.S. investments.
+A Fund also may be subject to brokerage commissions and fees that are higher than those applicable to U.S. investments.
 Foreign securities may be affected by different settlement practices or delayed settlements in some foreign markets.
 Moreover, some foreign jurisdictions regulate and limit U.S. investments in the securities of certain issuers.
+Additionally, U.S. investors may be prohibited from investing in securities issued by companies in certain foreign countries.
+This could negatively impact a Fund's ability to sell securities or other financial instruments as needed.
+Such action may impair the value or liquidity of securities and negatively impact the Fund.